History of Mark Kelly in Timeline

 On December 2, 2020, Mark Kelly cast his first Senate vote, a "no" vote on the nomination of Kathryn C. Davis to the U.S. Court of Federal Claims.

-In 2020, Mark Kelly ran for Senate as a moderate and voiced support for bipartisanship.
+In 2020, Mark Kelly ran as a moderate candidate and voiced his support for bipartisanship.

-In 2020, as a candidate, Mark Kelly stated he was "pro-choice" and received an endorsement from Planned Parenthood.
-He supports codifying Roe v.
-Wade into federal law and believes late-stage abortions should be legally protected.
+In 2020, as a candidate, Mark Kelly declared himself as "pro-choice" and received endorsement from Planned Parenthood.
+He voiced his support for codifying Roe v.
+Wade into federal law and expressed that late-stage abortions should be legally protected.

 On January 3, 2021, other senators and representatives elected in 2020 took office.

-In February 2021, Mark Kelly voted to convict Donald Trump for incitement of insurrection during his second impeachment trial.
+In February 2021, Mark Kelly voted to convict Donald Trump for incitement of insurrection during his second impeachment trial and has expressed his disdain for him.

 As of 2021, Mark Kelly held over $100,000 of World View stocks through a blind trust.